 8 ways to manage migraines and headaches

-Making adjustments to your lifestyle is often the most effective way to prevent chronic headaches and migraines, according to Gundersen Health System headache and migraine specialists.
-Some of the most impactful changes include:
+Making changes to your lifestyle is often the best way to prevent chronic headaches and migraines, according to Gundersen Health System headache and migraine specialists.

 - Exercising regularly.
 Research shows that 30 minutes of moderate exercise three times a week can be as beneficial in preventing headaches as daily prescription medications.
 Exercise gets your heart rate up, increases endorphins (the body's natural pain fighter) and reduces stress.